 Wood paneling doesn't need to extend up to your ceiling to make a statement.
 Wainscotting—a type of panel molding that covers the bottom half of a wall—is the most classic of wood accent walls.
 Dressing it up with a lip that doubles as a shelf isn't a bad idea either.

 Stain It Black

-We've never seen wood paneling look so modern than it does here.
+We've never seen wood paneling look so modern as it does here.
 Staining it in a deep shade of onyx instantly ups its cool factor.
 Just remember this technique can only be applied to real wood.

 Try A Modern Approach

-The walls in this bathroom are dressed in a faux-wood tile that create a stunning optical illusion.
+The walls in this bathroom are dressed in faux-wood tiles that create a stunning optical illusion.
 The same could be done with real pieces of wood, but this approach is much cheaper, easier to install, and so much quicker.
 It's important to always consider alternatives when sourcing materials for your wood-paneled wall.